Illia-Skladnik/User-Operations-Server/README.md

 ```

 ### Change user's boss:
+Method works for boss and admin.
 Works according to the following algorithm:
 1. Validates all necessary data;
 2. Deletes subordinateId from current boss;
 3. If new boss is User, method changes its role to boss.
-4. Sets new boss for dubordinate;
+4. Sets new boss for subordinate;
 5. Adds subordinate for given boss;
 6. Returns the object of current boss wiht new generated token.
 ```